firechicago/set_card_game/README.md

 Launcher Sets
 =============

-Launcher sets is an implementation of the card game set.
+Launcher Sets is an implementation of the card game set for the purpose learning how to code.
+Visit the original set card game here: http://www.setgame.com/set/daily_puzzle

 Check out the live version at http://launcher-sets.herokuapp.com